mghpcc-projects/user_level_slurm_reservations/README.md

 Beyond any requirements imposed by the HIL software and Slurm, the following apply to the user level Slurm reservation software.

-  1. All nodes in the HIL reservation pool are configured in a single Slurm partition.
+  1. All nodes in the HIL reservation pool are configured in a singleon Slurm partition.

   2. Slurm compute nodes must be marked with the ```HIL``` feature in